SimVascular/simvascular.github.io/documentation/svfsiplus/running-simulation/readme.md

 <h1> Running svFSIplus </h1>

-This section describes how to set up and run an svFSIplus simulaion.
+This section describes how to set up and run an svFSIplus simulation.
 Setting up a simulation requires first creating the base files necessary for the definition of the problem mesh, boundary conditions, physics, properties and solution parameters.

 <ul style="list-style-type:disc;">